Writing Guests, Pros, and Panelists

 - Ann Gimpel

-Ann Gimpel is a national bestselling author.
+Ann Gimpel is a USA Today bestselling author.
 A lifelong aficionado of the unusual, she began writing speculative fiction a few years ago.
-Since then her short fiction has appeared in a number of webzines and anthologies.
+Since then her short fiction has appeared in several webzines and anthologies.
 Her longer books run the gamut from urban fantasy to paranormal romance.
 Once upon a time, she nurtured clients.
 Now she nurtures dark, gritty fantasy stories that push hard against reality.
 When she’s not writing, she’s in the backcountry getting down and dirty with her camera.
-She’s published over forty books to date, with several more planned for 2017 and beyond.
-Keep up with her at www.anngimpel.com or http://anngimpel.blogspot.com
+She’s published over fifty books to date, with several more planned for 2018 and beyond.

 - James Glass